vineelko/patina/docs/src/dxe_core/events.md

 #### Interaction with the System Timer

 The event database itself does not directly interact with the system timer hardware.
-Instead, the Rust DXE Core will invoke the `timer_tick` function on the event database to communicate passage of time.
-The Rust DXE Core will pass the current system time in `ticks` (see [Event Database Time](events.md#event-database-time)) to the call to indicate how much time has passed.
+Instead, the Patina DXE Core will invoke the `timer_tick` function on the event database to communicate passage of time.
+The Patina DXE Core will pass the current system time in `ticks` (see [Event Database Time](events.md#event-database-time)) to the call to indicate how much time has passed.